-The study from Co-op Insurance in partnership with Neighbourhood Watch has allowed us to get a look through the keyhole into neighbour behaviour, revealing what really makes a good neighbour.
+The third annual study has allowed us to take a look through the keyhole into neighbour behaviour, revealing what really makes a good neighbour.

 of homeowners and renters think they get on better with their neighbours now than they did five years ago.

 Do we think we’re good neighbours because our neighbours would rather not have a dispute?
 Do we adopt the age-old British approach of smiling on the surface, yet complaining behind closed doors?